-Two years ago, on June 4th of 2018, Microsoft announced its acquisition of GitHub, unicorn darling of the developer tools startup ecosystem, for $7.5B in stock.
+Two years ago, on June 4th of 2018, Microsoft announced its acquisition of GitHub, a unicorn darling of the developer tools startup ecosystem, for $7.5B in stock.
 The announcement unearthed a wide range of opinions and pontifications, ranging from “GitHub is doomed” to “Microsoft is smart”, with many predictions about GitHub’s future.
 Some thought Microsoft’s growing investments in its cloud offering, Azure, might help GitHub.
 Could an investment by Microsoft improve GitHub’s reliability or harden them against outages like DDOSes?
 Have any of these predictions come true?

 For more than 5 years, we have analyzed the GitHub status page constantly.
 Every 5 minutes, StatusGator takes a screenshot and collects relevant data about their service status.
 That means we are uniquely positioned to offer analysis of the downtime that GitHub themselves announce via their status page.